MUGWORT Overview Information

 Mugwort might also cause an allergic reaction in people who are allergic to birch, celery, or wild carrot.
 This has been called the “celery-carrot-mugwort-spice syndrome.”

-There is also some concern that mugwort might cause allergic reactions in people with allergies to honey or royal jelly.
+There is also some concern that mugwort might cause allergic reactions in people with allergies to white mustard, honey, royal jelly, hazelnut, olive, latex, peach, kiwi, the Micronesian nut called Nangai, and other plants from the genus Artemisia, including sage.

 Mugwort pollen might cause reactions in people who are allergic to tobacco.